SteeltoeOSS/Documentation/docs/management/using-endpoints.md

 | `Exposure:Include` | [`info`, `health`] |
 | `Exposure:Exclude` | |

->NOTE: Each setting above must be prefixed with `Management:Endpoints:actuator`.
+>Each setting above must be prefixed with `Management:Endpoints:actuator`.
 To select all endpoints, `*`  can be used.
 For example, to expose everything except `env` and `refresh`, use the following property:

 ```json